silentdiverchris/Archivist/README.md

 Include or exclude files to be copied to archives depending on a set of file specifications e.g. 'Media*.zip'.

-See IncludeSpecifications and ExcludeSpecifications in the [configuration file](#ConfigurationFile) section below.
+See IncludeSpecifications and ExcludeSpecifications in the [application settings](#AppSettings) section below.

 ## Slow volumes

 I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are rather slow to write to but cheap for the capacity and fairly indestructible.
 The system can be set up to only write to these slow volumes on an overnight run, or at the end of the week, say.

-See IsSlowVolume and ProcessSlowVolumes in the [configuration file](#ConfigurationFile) section below.
+See IsSlowVolume and ProcessSlowVolumes in the [application settings](#AppSettings) section below.

 # File timestamps